fightforthefuture/digital-climate-strike/README.md

 ![A screenshot of the Digital Climate Strike full page widget](https://digital.globalclimatestrike.net/wp-content/uploads/sites/71/2019/08/DCS_Mockup_Full2.png)

-For those who cannot shut down their website for the day, a closable overlay option can also be configured:
+For those who cannot shut down their website for the day, a closable overlay option can also be configured ([demo](https://assets.digitalclimatestrike.net/demo.html?fullPage&showCloseButton)):

 ![A screenshot of the Digital Climate Strike full page widget with close button](https://digital.globalclimatestrike.net/wp-content/uploads/sites/71/2019/08/DCS_Mockup_Partial2.png)